sandreas/m4b-tool/README.md

       --skip-cover                               skip extracting and embedding covers
       --output-file=OUTPUT-FILE                  output file
       --include-extensions[=INCLUDE-EXTENSIONS]  comma separated list of file extensions to include (others are skipped) [default: "m4b,mp3,aac,mp4,flac"]
+  -m, --musicbrainz-id=MUSICBRAINZ-ID            musicbrainz id so load chapters from
-  -h, --help                                     Display this help message -q, --quiet                                    Do not output any message -V, --version                                  Display this application version
+      --mark-tracks                              add chapter marks for each track -h, --help                                     Display this help message -q, --quiet                                    Do not output any message -V, --version                                  Display this application version